Start a Novelties Trading Business in Dubai

 Dubai's geographic position at the crossroads of Asia, Europe, and Africa enables traders to source products competitively from manufacturing hubs in China, India, and Southeast Asia, while distributing across the Gulf Cooperation Council (GCC), Africa, and beyond.
 Operating within Dubai South Business Hub Free Zone adds further advantage, granting 100% foreign ownership, full profit repatriation, and exemption from import and export duties within the free zone perimeter.

 Activity code 4773.26 authorises the trading of novelty items including gifts, souvenirs, decorative articles, and related consumer goods.
-Issued as a Trading Licence under the Trading category through Dubai South Business Hub Free Zone, this licence permits the holder to import, export, re-export, and distribute covered product lines both within the free zone and to international markets.
+Issued as a Trading License under the Trading category through Dubai South Business Hub Free Zone, this license permits the holder to import, export, re-export, and distribute covered product lines both within the free zone and to international markets.

-The novelties trading licence under activity code 4773.26 is well suited to a diverse range of business profiles:
+The novelties trading license under activity code 4773.26 is well suited to a diverse range of business profiles:

 Individual entrepreneurs and start-ups entering the gifting and souvenir sector for the first time